lynnlangit/learning-quantum/README.md

 ---

-## Quantum Programs by Example
+## Quantum Programs and IDEs

-Shown below are screenshots from a couple of quantum programming environments.
+Shown below are screenshots from a couple of quantum programming development environments.
 This is just a small subset of the available options.
+Generally these IDEs are either cloud-based (IBM Composer) or downloadable via a SDK (D-Wave).

-- The first example shown below is from the IBM Quantum Composer examples.
-It implements the `Grover-example`.
+- The first example (shown below) shows running a quantum program in the IBM Quantum Composer IDE.
+This example runs the `Grover-example` quantum program.
+The visual environment includes the composer, which shows quantum operations and a number of other visualization tools.
-- The second example is from from D-Wave Systems cloud at https://cloud.dwavesys.com/ and is using VSCode as an IDE
-- Yet another example of a quantum program visualization tools is the `Quantum Playground` - http://www.quantumplayground.net/

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/grover.png" width=800>

+- The second example (shown below) is from from D-Wave Systems cloud at https://cloud.dwavesys.com/ and is being run using VSCode as an IDE.
+The sample shows a path optimization solver and is called `path` in the D-Wave examples.
+This IDE is a more traditional environment and doesn't include as many visualization tools for the state of the qubits used in computation.

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/dwave-ide.png" width=800>

+- Yet another example of a quantum program visualization tools is the `Quantum Playground` - http://www.quantumplayground.net/

+---

-### Book Club
+## Book Club

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/quantum.png" width=300 align=right>